At this exact moment, I'm sitting in a dressing room trying not to cry.

 I don’t want to be ignored at a bar while my hot friends get chatted up, I want to be the chatted one for once.
 I don’t want to be the friend with an amazing personality for one more second.
 I swear to our tiny baby lord on high (Blue Ivy), if one more of my friends tell me that *anyone* would be lucky to know me because I’m such an incredible person on the inside, I’m going to light something on fire.
 Or someone.

 I’ve also noticed that a weird thing happens when my friends...even my closest friends...tell me they love me or that I'm beautiful the way I am or whatever crap they say: my brain kind of stops working.
 It just stops.
-I can't hear them, and the messages that somehow seep their way through the cobblestones of my brain are, "Why are they being so mean?
+I can't hear them, and the messages that somehow seep their way through the cobblestones of my mind are, "Why are they being so mean?
 Why are they being so sarcastic?
 Why are they treating me like this?
 Why are they lying?
 I wish they would leave me alone."

 I know I’m funny and kind and all that other crap people say they want, but now I want to be someone’s fantasy because they can’t help themselves.
 I’m sick of having my weight fetishized - which by the way is a real thing - because someone is into “the big girls.”